 Home-based child care

-This also gives approved day home providers flexibility in keeping their own children at home and brings them in alignment with private providers, who can also provide care for up to 6 children, not including their own, at any one time.
-We do not monitor private child care providers but can issue closures if they are over this limit.
+- Unlicensed child care programs can provide child care for up to 6 children, not including their own, at any given time.
+We do not monitor unlicensed or private child care arrangements but can issue closures if they are over this limit.

-Enhanced sanitation practices should be used by all home-based child care providers, approved and private:
+- Enhanced sanitation practices should be used by all home-based child care providers, whether they are licensed or unlicensed: